-Worldwide PC Gaming Hardware Market Report Series (1H'2020 edition)
+Worldwide PC Gaming Hardware Market Report Series (2H'2020 edition)

 By Ted Pollak

-The market is booming globally due to shelter in place orders as gamers upgrade and buy new PCs and accessories.
-Perhaps more importantly, the current situation has actually created millions of new PC gamers looking for immersive, exciting, and economically efficient forms of home entertainment.
+The gaming market is booming globally due to shelter-in-place orders.
+Gamers are upgrading and buying new PCs and accessories.
+In fact, the current situation has actually created millions of new PC gamers looking for immersive, exciting, and economically efficient forms of home entertainment.

 Ted Pollak, Senior Analyst Gaming Industry, said “The PC Gaming Hardware market is in a rare scenario where every segment is going up.
 We see a lot of people buying and upgrading personal and company subsidized computers with better parts, with the intention of playing video games.
-In the Entry-Level, much of this revenue comes from new gamers.
+In the Entry-Level, there is increased revenue comes from new gamers.

 The 2020 Entry-Level category is forecast to grow 21.7% which is unprecedented and totally unexpected.
-The Mid-Range has bounced back from a slide; now in positive territory.
-At the High-End, 1440p+ display sales (spurred by more affordable offerings) created a chain reaction of upgrades as gamers configure rigs for 60+ frames per second.
+The Mid-Range has bounced back from a slide and is now in positive territory.
+At the High-End, 1440p+ display sales (spurred by more affordable products) created a chain reaction of upgrades as gamers configure rigs for 60+ frames per second.

-Due to TV broadcasting of sim racing events, we are observing an uptick in racing simulation builds.
+Due to TV broadcasting sim racing events, we are observing an uptick in racing simulation builds.
 These include a high-performance computer often with premium audio, racing wheel/shifter/pedals, sometimes a racing seat, and other elements.
-Many of the sim racers are new to the market but have money and spend $2,000 - $5,000 on systems, audio, and accessories.”
+Many of the sim racers are new to the market but have money and spend $2,000–$5,000 on systems, audio, and accessories.